 However, you’ll also want to calculate how much you’ll save over time compared to how much you spend initially.
 Homeowners who invest in a 5-kW solar system can save between $44 and $187 per month on their electric bill during the first year that they own their system, according to the NC Clean Energy Technology Center at North Carolina State University’s research on 50 of the largest U.S. cities.

 A solar panel calculator can help you estimate your solar savings.
 Just input your address, electricity bill and roof type.

-Let's take a look at a few FAQs for solar panels to help you decide whether you should get going on your own solar project.
+Let’s take a look at a few FAQs for solar panels to help you decide whether you should embark on a solar project.

 Can solar panels power my home completely?

 The amount of “coverage” you get from your solar panels depends on the amount of energy your household consumes.
 At night and in cloudy weather, most homes with solar will rely on the utility grid for power.
 At other times (such as during many consecutive days of sunny weather), your solar array may add more energy to the grid than it uses.
 Your geographic location, panel efficiency and panel power also factor into whether your solar panels can power your home completely.